clux/irc-stream/README.md

 ircStream.pipe(gu).pipe(ircStream);
 ```

-The first three `irc-stream` arguments are simply passed through to the [irc module](https://npmjs.org/package/irc).
+Where the first three `irc-stream` arguments are simply passed through to the [irc module](https://npmjs.org/package/irc).

+Alternatively you could use it as just a readable stream or a writable stream.
+See [flight-stream](https://github.com/clux/flight-stream) for an example as using it as a writable stream only.

 ## Options
 The fourth argument dictate how we listen on IRC: